Close

 What’s the Purpose of Homework?

-Homework aims to ensure students understand the information they learn in class.
+Homework aims to ensure individual students understand the information they learn in class.
 It also helps teachers to assess a student’s progress and identify strengths and weaknesses.

-For example, teachers use different types of homework like book reports, essays, math problems, and more to help students demonstrate their understanding of the lessons learned.
+For example, school teachers use different types of homework like book reports, essays, math problems, and more to help students demonstrate their understanding of the lessons learned.

 Does Homework Improve the Quality of Education?